-Your client may like to have murals on the pool walls using V790 in selected colours.
-(See Project Gallery for ideas) These can be done in the following method.
+Your client may like to have murals on the pool walls using PAINTNFORGET (And E4115) in selected colours.
+(See Website, Project Gallery for ideas) These can be done in the following method.
 Prior to painting, draw out tracing paper tacked to the surface, what you want and where.
 Then remove and cut to shape.
 Transfer shape to heavy grade clear plastic film.
 Once pool painted, and within 72 hours of last coat, tape up pre-cut stencils and draw or paint in outline etc. Remove stencil and complete painting.
 Good at free hand, or have an artist friend, then do so without the use of stencil.
-As a comment keep murals near upper 1/2 of wall to see to best effect.
-On floor anywhere seems fine.
-If too deep in water effect is often lost.
-To make different colours mix up sufficient V790 Resin and Hardener (touch up kits) in the key colours and then mix in any colour mix you require much as for oil paints.
-You have about 60 minutes working life. (don't forget to mix resin and hardener first, before mixing different colours together to get the colour you need).
-There are a good range of colours in touch up kits to create a wide range of colours and thus images.